China’s economy is roaring back, a year after coronavirus shutdown

 Localized lockdowns in response to new virus clusters will continue to weigh on China’s economy, while strict border controls will dampen tourism and business travel.

-One of China’s top epidemiologists acknowledged this month that the efficacy of the country’s vaccines was “not high,” and that they were considering options like mixing vaccines and changing doses.
+One of China’s top epidemiologists acknowledged this month that the efficacy of the country’s vaccines was “not high,” and said officials were considering options like mixing vaccines and changing doses.

 China’s Sinopharm has self-reported a 79 percent efficacy rate for its vaccine, while the efficacy rate for Sinovac’s vaccine ranged from 50 percent to more than 80 percent in trials.